 Transparency throughout is critical, and in 2016, we were the first professional services company to publish comprehensive U.S. workforce data.
 Since then, we have annually released demographics of our U.S. workforce by gender, ethnicity, persons with disabilities and veterans.

-Since we began reporting our data in 2015:
+Since we began reporting our data: